mavjav-edu/pcc_2e/recommended_reading/django.md

 ### Django for Beginners, Django for APIs, and Django for Professionals, by [Will Vincent](https://wsvincent.com/about/)

-I haven't read any of these books, but I've read many of Will Vincent's articles about specific topics in Django.
-Every article has been accurate and up to date, with clear instructions and explanations.
-I have no doubt his books are of the same quality.
+the book's author hasn't read any of these books, but I've read many of Will Vincent's articles about specific topics in Django.
+Every article has been accurate and up to date, with clear instructions and explanations. the book's author has no doubt his books are of the same quality.
 Will is also a board member of the [Django Software Foundation](https://www.djangoproject.com/foundation/), and he co-hosts the [Django Chat](https://djangochat.com/) podcast and co-curates the weekly [Django News](https://django-news.com) newsletter.

 *Django for Beginners* walks you through building a series of increasingly complex websites using Django. *Django for APIs* shows you how to build web apps where Django is used for the backend and a JavaScript library (React in this case) is used for the frontend. *Django for Professionals* takes you from the tutorial-focused world to the real world by building a professional-quality project complete with support for payments through Stripe.